- Chapter 1. Principles and Purpose

 - Student's motivation, intent, and state of mind at the time of the incident;

-- Student's attitude and demeanor subsequent to the violation; and
+- Student's attitude and demeanor subsequent to the violation.

 Section II.
-Sanctioning Options for Faculty Members (Informal Resolution)
+Outcome Options for Faculty Members (Informal Resolution)

-Possible sanctions that may be imposed under an Informal Resolution are:
+Possible outcomes that may be imposed under an Informal Resolution are:

-- Written Warning.
+- Disciplinary Warning.
 Official documentation conveying to the Student that their behavior was unacceptable and that any future violation of the Code may result in more severe action, including Suspension, or Expulsion;

 - Resubmission of Academic Exercise with or without grade penalty;